About Guadalajara

 Plan your spending wisely

-Currency Info: The currency in Mexico is the Mexican Peso (MXN).
+Currency Info: The currency used in Guadalajara is the Mexican Peso (MXN).

 Price Data: